Vlašim: Culture

 The castle park hosts an annual festival on 1 May, which is a public holiday in the Czech Republic.

 Sport

 The town is home to an association football team, FC Sellier & Bellot Vlašim, which plays in the Czech National Football League, the second tier of Czech football.

 Sights

-The Vlašim Castle is the main landmark of the town.
-The original Gothic castle was rebuilt in the 16th century.
-It is surrounded with an English landscape garden with many pieces of romantic architecture such as the Chinese pavilion, Old castle and its three gates.
+The main landmark of the town is the Vlašim Castle.
+The original Gothic castle was rebuilt in the Renaissance style in the 16th century.
+It is surrounded by a large English landscape garden with many pieces of romantic architecture such as the Chinese pavilion, Old Castle and its three gates.

-The Church of Saint Giles is a late Gothic building from 1522–1523.
+The Church of Saint Giles is a late Gothic building, built in 1522–1523.